 - The submission must be a polished final draft, double spaced in 12 point font, submitted in a Word document format that is suitable for publication on our website.

-Teen Writing Fellows will be formally recognized with award certificates at our annual Poetry and Barbeque event.
-They will also have the opportunity to read their work to the audience and the option to publish their work on our website.
+Teen Writing Fellows will be formally recognized with certificates at an award ceremony at which they will have the opportunity to read their work to the audience and the option to publish their work on our website.